-BIO-RATIONAL & ORGANIC / REDUCED-RISK OPTIONS FOR PLANT PEST AND DISEASE MANAGEMENT
+BIO-RATIONAL, REDUCED-RISK OPTIONS FOR PLANT PEST AND DISEASE MANAGEMENT and BIOPESTICIDES

-The most important aspect of plant health care is to improve and maintain growing conditions with intelligent landscape and farm design, compatible plantings, good soil and water management, regular inspections, anticipating potential plant problems and utilizing early intervention with bio-rational methods and materials when needed.
+The most important aspect of plant health care is to improve and maintain growing conditions and management with intelligent landscape and farm design, compatible plantings, good soil and water management, regular inspections, anticipation of potential plant problems, and utilizing early intervention with bio-rational methods and materials when needed.
 With intelligent plant management and soil fertility, resistance to pest infestations and disease infections can be enhanced, therefore reducing need for pesticides.

 SOME PESTICIDE CATEGORIES (adapted from http://www.livingwithbugs.com/organic.html)